asanchezmanas/sampelit/docs/guides/users/getting_started.md

 ### Statistical Significance

 **Statistical significance** tells you if the results are reliable (not due to random chance).
-Samplit shows this as a percentage—look for 95% or higher before making decisions.
+Sampelit shows this as a percentage—look for 95% or higher before making decisions.

 ---